alan-ppl/alan/README.md

     - inputs and parameters are named tensors, not torchdim yet (as we haven't associated P with Q, we can't have a unified list of Dims).

 Enumeration:
+  * Check Enumerate only in Q, not P.
-  * Enumerate type in Q.
+  * Deal with Enumerate in plate.groupvarname2Kdim.
+  *

 Datastructures: